Nikon D600 vs D7500

 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D600 does not provide wifi capability.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D600 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D600 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D600 was succeeded by the Nikon D610.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D600 and D7500 can be found, respectively, in the Nikon D600 Manual (free pdf) or the online Nikon D7500 Manual.

 So how do things add up?
 Is the Nikon D600 better than the Nikon D7500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.